europeanplaice/subset_sum/readme.md

 ## Usage

-First, you need prepare a text file containing set of integers like this
+First, you need to prepare a text file containing a set of integers like this
 ```
 1
 2